Yes No Share to Facebook

 Answer: In Ontario, landlords who wish to evict a tenant for personal use must provide a properly completed N12 Form as notice.
 According to Residential Tenancies Act, 2006, S.O.
 2006, Chapter 17, the landlord must give at least 60 days’ notice and compensate the tenant with one month’s rent or offer a suitable unit within the complex.
 Adhering to these requirements ensures respectful navigation through the eviction process.
 For personalized guidance on landlord-tenant matters, contact Forseti Legal Services.

-What Must a Landlord Do When Wanting to Evict a Tenant So to Reclaim a Rental Unit for the Own Use of the Landlord?
+What Is Required of a Landlord When Seeking to Evict a Tenant So to Take Back a Rental Unit for Personal Use By the Landlord?

 Understanding the Proper Eviction Via N12 Process Including Notice Requirements When Evicting a Tenant For Own Use By the Landlord